tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions-ios.md

   tester account is not a fully functional one and tester's Apple ID cannot be used to access iTunes Store or App Store.

-  occasionally `Apple ID Verification` alert dialog might appear asking to enter password for test account in `Settings` - it's safe to ignore it and press `Not Now` button all the time.
+  occasionally `Apple ID Verification` alert dialog might appear asking to enter password for sandbox tester account in `Settings` - it's safe to ignore it and press `Not Now` button all the time.

-#### about verification of sandbox tester email
+##### about verification of sandbox tester email

-generally speaking it's necessary to verify new test account by following the link sent to specified email:
+generally speaking it's necessary to verify new sandbox tester account by following the link sent to specified email:

 > You must validate your e-mail, or any purchases you make will silently fail.